renmengye/renmengye.github.io/index.md

 ## <a name="bio">Bio</a>

 Mengye Ren is an assistant professor of computer science and data science at New York University (NYU).
+He runs the [Agentic Learning AI Lab](https://agenticlearning.ai/).
 Before joining NYU, he was a visiting faculty researcher at Google Brain Toronto working with Prof. [Geoffrey Hinton](https://www.cs.toronto.edu/~hinton/).
-He received B.A.Sc. in Engineering Science (2015), and M.Sc.
-(2017) and Ph.D.
-(2022) in Computer Science from the University of Toronto, advised by Prof. [Richard Zemel](http://www.cs.toronto.edu/~zemel/) and Prof. [Raquel Urtasun](http://www.cs.toronto.edu/~urtasun/).
-From 2017 to 2021, he was also a senior research scientist at Uber Advanced Technologies Group (ATG) and Waabi, working on self-driving vehicles.
+From 2017 to 2021, he was a senior research scientist at Uber Advanced Technologies Group (ATG) and Waabi, working on self-driving vehicles.
+He received Ph.D. in Computer Science from the University of Toronto, advised by Prof. [Richard Zemel](http://www.cs.toronto.edu/~zemel/) and Prof. [Raquel Urtasun](http://www.cs.toronto.edu/~urtasun/).
 His research focuses on making machine learning more natural and human-like, in order for AIs to continually learn, adapt, and reason in naturalistic environments.